-Adult supervision can help prevent injuries by making sure children properly use playground equipment and do not engage in unsafe behaviour around it.
+Adult supervision can help prevent injuries by making sure children properly use playground equipment and do not engage in unsafe behavior around it.
 If an injury does occur, an adult can assist the child and administer any needed first aid right away.
-Do not leave children unattended at any point of time.
+Do not leave children unattended at any point in time.

 c.
 Playground Safety

 The most important factors in evaluating the safety of any playground are proper surface, design and spacing, and equipment inspection and maintenance.